 In Ohio, counseling students must complete a course in Evaluation of Mental & Emotional Disorders in order to meet the educational requirements for licensure.
-To meet this requirement, DMU counseling students in the state of Ohio are required to complete an additional course: COUN 750 (Advanced Evaluation of Mental and Emotional Disorders).
+To meet this requirement, DMU counseling students in the state of Ohio are required to complete an additional course: COUN 750 (Advanced Evaluation of Mental and Emotional Disorders) for a total of 69 credits.